Paulo Angeles

 Miguel Paulo Detera Angeles (born October 27, 1997) is a Filipino actor, singer and dancer.
 Angeles is a talent of ABS-CBN under Star Magic.
 Angeles was first seen on TV via Mirabella, a Philippine melodramatic fantasy television series in 2014.
 In 2015, Angeles became a member of It's Showtime's Kilig Ambassadors: Hashtags.

+Early life

+Angeles he grew up in the Philippines, where he discovered an early passion for the performing arts.

+Career

+Angeles his path to the entertainment industry solidified in 2014 when he was scouted and signed as an official talent by ABS-CBN's talent management arm, Star Magic.
+He made his very first television appearance in 2014 through the fantasy-drama series Mirabella.
+Shortly after his debut, his career gained major momentum in 2015 when he was selected to be a member of Hashtags, the popular all-male dance group on the midday variety show It's Showtime.

 Personal life

 Angeles is continuing his studies at Trinity University of Asia, taking up BS Marketing.